apryakhin/legion.stanford.edu/debugging.md

-capable of statically verifying that all region accesses abide by the stated privileges requested by a task, these guarantees are only available for applications written in the Legion language and compiled by the Legion compiler.
-For applications written directly to the Legion runtime interface, we provide a way of dynamically verifying privileges on all memory accesses.
+capable of statically verifying that all region accesses abide by the stated privileges requested by a task, these guarantees are only available for applications written in Regent.
+For applications written in C++ that use the Legion runtime interface directly, we provide a way of dynamically verifying privileges on all memory accesses.

 To enable privilege checks, the `-DPRIVILEGE_CHECKS` flag